enekofb/k8s-terraform-ansible-sample/README.md

 The service is exposed on all Workers using the same port (see Workers public IPs in Terraform output).

-# Known simplifications
+# Known limitations / simplifications

-There are many known simplifications, compared to a production-ready solution:
+There are still known simplifications which are listed below, compared to a production-ready solution:

 - No actual integration between Kubernetes and AWS.
-- No additional Kubernetes add-on (DNS, Dashboard, Logging...)
+- No additional Kubernetes add-on (DNS, Dashboard, Logging...) -- TBA: is this still true?
 - Simplified Ansible lifecycle.
 Playbooks support changes in a simplistic way, including possibly unnecessary restarts.
 - Instances use static private IP addresses
 - No stable private or public DNS naming (only dynamic DNS names, generated by AWS)

-# Improvements

-- No public IPs but bastion.
-- Using certs signed by ca.
-- Using bootstrap tookens.
-- Very basic Service Account and Secret (to change them, modify: `./ansible/roles/controller/files/token.csv` and `./ansible/roles/worker/templates/kubeconfig.j2`)
-- Using RBAC not ABAC

-# TODO

-- add vpc endpoints for services
+- Not using VPC Endpoint for services.
-- revisit iam policy document
-- there is coupling between roles: for instance, i cannot provision masters if i havent set facts from etcds. however using inventory properties could be enough for the purporse of the task.
-- review docker version

-# notice from version 1.6

-Api server there is audit and RBAC !

-  --audit-log-maxage=30 \
-  --audit-log-maxbackup=3 \
-  --audit-log-maxsize=100 \
-  --audit-log-path=/var/lib/audit.log \
-  --authorization-mode=RBAC \
+- EC2 IAM role need to restricted granted services access.

 # More